hyosung11/Launch-School/Courses/JS109/questions.md

 console.log(a); // => 1
 ```

-This code returns `3` on the invocation of the function `doit` on line 8 and logs `1` from the `console.log` method on line 9.
-On line 2, the global variable `a` is declared and initialized to the value of `1`.
-The `doit` function is declared on line 4 and accepts one argument, here the variable `a`.
-This variable `a` shadows the global variable `a` on line 2.
-The `console.log` method logs the global variable `a` from line 2.
+This code returns `3` on the invocation of the function `doit` on line 7 and logs `1` from the `console.log` method on line 8.
+This code is an example of variable shadowing.
+On line 1, the global variable `a` is declared and initialized to the value of `1`.
+The `doit` function is declared on line 3 and accepts one argument, here the variable `a`.
+This parameter variable `a` shadows the global variable `a` on line 1 making it inaccessible within the function `doit`.
+When the `doit` function is invoked, it passes the value `3`.
+The `console.log` method on line 8 logs the global variable `a` from line 1.

-Alex's Answer
-The code logs 3 and then 1.
-This is an example of variable shadowing -- the parameter 'a' makes the global variable 'a' inaccessible within the function doit.
-Instead, the local variable a is assigned the value of the argument passed to the function when it is invoked in line 7, which is 3.
-Therefore, when the function is invoked and the local variable 'a' is logged, this logs 3.
-Later, after the function has terminated and the global variable a is logged on line 8, this logs 1.
-This demonstrates inner and outer scoping.

-## Example 2

-What does this code log and why?
+## 8. Example 2 - What does this code log and why?

 ```js
 function changeName(name) {